MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/find-help-for-modern-desktop-deployment.md

 <td><p><strong>Device and App Readiness</strong></p>
 <ul>
 <li><p><a href="https://aka.ms/MDAcustomerform">Modern Desktop Assessment</a>, where a qualified partner in your region provides your organization with an in-depth application and device compatibility and upgrade readiness assessment using the latest Microsoft tools and procedures.</p>
-<li><p><a href="https://www.aka.ms/desktopappassure">Desktop App Assure</a>, where Microsoft’s FastTrack engineers provide advisory and remediation guidance if you encounter app compatibility issues as you deploy Windows 10 and Office 365 ProPlus or ongoing updates.</p>
+<li><p><a href="https://www.aka.ms/desktopappassure">Desktop App Assure</a>, where Microsoft’s FastTrack engineers provide advisory and remediation guidance if you encounter app compatibility issues as you deploy Windows 10 and Microsoft 365 Apps for enterprise or ongoing updates.</p>
 </ul></td>
 </tr>
 <tbody>